ImperialCollegeLondon/RSE_SOPs/SOP01_Project_Work.md

 in the SharePoint of the RSE Team under [General/Projects/Leads](https://imperiallondon.sharepoint.com/:f:/r/sites/RSE/Shared%20Documents/General/Projects/Leads?csf=1&web=1&e=e17Ugf) with the name of the project and share it with the Research Leader.

+In summary, the end goal of this phase is to define a concrete set of outputs the project will deliver, a timeline for the delivery of the project and its overall costs.

 ###  7.3.
 Funding and Allocation